 When I found out I was pregnant

 Let’s fast forward to when I found out I was pregnant.
 I was not tracking my days anymore or obsessing about finding the right time to get busy.
-I was so busy that I did not realize I was not suffering from my extreme moods swings caused by PMS.
-My new found positivity had to be the reason… or so I thought.
+I was so busy that I did not realize I was not suffering from my extreme mood swings caused by PMS.
+My new-found positivity had to be the reason… or so I thought.

 I went to the gym, had a great workout!

 I came back home when I realized that “my girls” looked huge in my sports bra.
 I immediately got mad because that means I am gaining weight.
 How can that be when I have been working out so much?

 In the middle of a casual text conversation with one of my girlfriends, I made a joke that I am either getting fat or I am pregnant.

 She did not find this funny, but rather urged me to get a pregnancy test right away.

 My husband was working overtime for the weekend.
 I loaded Reese up, headed to Kroger and bought a few tests.
 Oh, and a bottle of red wine.
 You know my ritual.